Report Brief

 What makes a debugging story credible?

-Name the constraint (legacy systems), then show the check you ran.
+Name the constraint (tight timelines), then show the check you ran.
 That’s what separates “I think” from “I know.”

 Sources & Further Reading